 If you happen, you can’t be on the outside, peeking in.
 You’ve got to be involved, physically.
 Without an audience, you can be off on the move, using all kinds of environments, mixing in the supermarket world, never worrying about what those out there on the seats are thinking.
 And you can spread your action all over the globe whenever you want.
 Traditional art is like college education and drugs.
 It’s fed to people who have to sit on their butts for longer and longer amounts of time to get the point, and the point is there’s lots of action happening somewhere else, which all the smart people prefer to just think about.
 But Happeners have a plan and go ahead and carry it out.
 To use an old expression, they don’t merely dig the scene, they make it.

-In this first blog post I reflect on a meeting we had with Hajnalka Somogyi, a curator and founder of OFF-Biennale, which helped crystallise some questions that recurred through our extensive tour of Budapest’s art scene, put together by the wonderful Anett Gecov and Jane Lawson:
+Here I’ll reflect on a meeting we had with Hajnalka Somogyi, a curator and founder of OFF-Biennale, which helped crystallise some questions that recurred through our extensive tour of Budapest’s art scene, put together by the wonderful Anett Gecov and Jane Lawson:

 What is the role of artists in the political landscape?